 With the new restaurant, Mint Restobar, opening on Thursday it has been sucking up a lot of my writing time, but things should be back to normal this week.
 With the opening date finalized the purchase of the bar inventory needed to be done.
-Since we are a fine dinning establishment, I went with some better quality products, but still kept it common enough that most “calls” could be fulfilled.
+Since we are a fine dining establishment, I went with some better quality products, but still kept it common enough that most “calls” could be fulfilled.
 Mint has a clientele already built in, because of the people involved, so part of the product selection was based on their drink preferences.
 Other than that, this bar will grow as need be.
 If people want something, we will probably bring it in.

 I’m of the opinion that rum is the next “big thing” in the liquor world.
-Vodka has had it’s time in the spotlight and tequila is currently having fun, but rum should break through soon, if not already.
+Vodka has had its time in the spotlight and tequila is currently having fun, but rum should break through soon, if not already.
 To start I went with the Havana Club range of rums.
 They are genuinely good rums.
 For dark rum, Gosling Black Seal was the choice.
 We also have Appleton VX, Mount Gay and Bacardi white to handle any calls.

 As far as whisky goes, this is a selection based on personal tastings and expected calls.
 Forty Creek Barrel Select is a great whisky and we are using it as our rail.
-We can’t live without Crown Royal and Canadian Club, since those two are called so frequently.
-The Canadian Club is the 12 year version.
+We can’t live without Crown Royal and Canadian Club since those two are called so frequently.
+The Canadian Club is the 12-year version.
 Wiser’s is in the mix because it is another flavourful Canadian whisky and to round things out Alberta Premium for the 100% rye purists.
 As for Bourbon, Makers’ Mark is the choice for now.
 We will probably bring in a few others as time goes on.
 All though not a bourbon, Jack Daniels is also on the shelf.

 The selection of scotch is always a hard one.
 There are so many choices and people are so loyal to a particular brand that it can sometimes be hard to pick the inventory.
 The first thing was to pick a good rail blend, and that was Famous Grouse.
-Next we added Chivas and Johnnie Walker Black Label.
+Next, we added Chivas and Johnnie Walker Black Label.
 These three blends should cover the general blend spectrum.

 The single malt scotches were selected to cover most regions of Scotland.
 The first region would be Speyside and my preference is Macallan 12 which is a sherried malt.
 Cragganmore 12 Year and Glenfiddich 12 Year are the other Speyside malt we will be keeping on hand.
-Next we need a couple of Highland malts so Highland Park 12 Year and Dalwhinnie 15 were selected.
-A lowland malt was required so Glenkinchie 10 was the choice and of course you need an Islay malt so we picked Lagavulin 16 Year.
+Next, we need a couple of Highland malts so Highland Park 12 Year and Dalwhinnie 15 were selected.
+A lowland malt was required so Glenkinchie 10 was the choice and of course, you need an Islay malt so we picked Lagavulin 16 Year.

-For the Irish Whiskey segment we picked Bushmills Malt 10, a single malt whiskey and the universal standard Jameson.
+For the Irish Whiskey segment, we picked Bushmills Malt 10, a single malt whiskey and the universal standard Jameson.

 Vodka is something that perplexes me, but I’m in the business to make what you want so here’s what was picked.
 Smirnoff, a good standard vodka that seems to fit most peoples tastes and Stoli, a true Russian vodka are in the rail.
 Then we went with Level and Grey Goose for our higher end.
 Ketel One fits into the mid range, but is highly rated by those that drink it.
 These five vodka’s should meet most peoples requests.